Coding & app building

 • Control profile: High.
 Expect practical customization, but not an infinite-control architecture.

-• Budget posture: Free tier.
+• Pricing signal: Usage-based.
 Good for teams balancing capability with cost sensitivity.

 Agentic Ide

-Choose Google Antigravity for agentic ide when you need medium delivery and medium ease of use.
+Use Google Antigravity for agentic ide when you want medium execution, medium ease of use, and high output quality.

 Coding Agent